Generic Name: reteplase (RE te plase)

 What should I discuss with my health care provider before I receive reteplase?

-You should not use reteplase if you are allergic to it, or if you have:
+You should not be treated with reteplase if you are allergic to it, or if you have:

 untreated or uncontrolled high blood pressure;